-DBT should be effective in helping clients to maintain control and to manage their overwhelming emotions more effectively.
+DBT should be effective in helping clients to maintain control of their overwhelming emotions and learn to manage them more effectively.
 It also helps them to learn to handle distress in healthier ways.
-Dialectical behavioral therapy emphasizes learning to tolerate emotional pain.
+DBT emphasizes learning to tolerate emotional pain and better cope with negative situations.
 These skills help our clients to live happier and healthier lives.

-Mindfulness in dialectical behavioral therapy includes meditation practices, where the client observes the experience of the present moment without judgment or impulsive action.
+Mindfulness in DBT includes meditation practices, where the client observes the experience of the present moment without judgment or impulsive action.
 These observations have been shown to reduce stress and increase concentration when practiced consistently.
-The client learns to recognize emotions in themselves and others, to tolerate difficult emotions, and to engage others quite effectively.
+As a result, clients learn to recognize emotions in themselves and others, tolerate difficult emotions, and engage others more effectively for healthier relationships.

-A facilitator leads the groups in a focused and safe environment in which to learn and to grow.
-Clients bring what they have learned in group sessions to their individual DBT sessions, where discussion centers around how to personally apply the information learned.
+A facilitator leads the groups in a focused and safe environment in which to learn and grow.
+Clients bring what they have learned in group to their individual DBT sessions, where discussion centers around how to personally apply the skills and information.

 At Avalon Malibu, we’ve seen firsthand the difference that DBT can make in the lives of our clients.
 By teaching individuals how to apply the principles of DBT to their everyday lives, our experienced clinicians can help you or someone you love learn how to manage difficult emotions or situations and move toward a healthier way of being.
 If you’re struggling with mental health concerns, substance abuse or trauma, call us today at 888-958-7511 to learn more about our programs and find out if they’re right for you.